 Choose versatile proteins

-When cooking for one or two, batch-cooking your protein is a great way to save time spent prepping and money at the same time.
+Batch-cooking your protein is a great way to save time spent prepping and money at the same time.

-A medium-sized roast chicken will last two, three or even four dinners.
+A medium-sized roast chicken could last two, three or even four dinners.
 Have slices of the roasted breasts on the first day, then use tidbits in curry sauces, stir fries, casseroles or sandwich and jacket potato fillings for the rest of the week.

 In terms of meat-free options, lentils make a fantastic value-for-money option that work in every type of recipe.
 Rinse and drain a cup of dried lentils (either red, green or puy), and add them to a pan with two cups of water.
 Bring the pan to a boil and let the lentils cook until tender.
 Once they're done, store them in the fridge and add a scoop or two to everything from curries to pasta sauces and salads.
 Yum!